kvz/lanyon/FAQ.md

 Make sure you don't have an old `nodemon` version as a dependency.
 Npm flat dependencies could favor local installs and ignore Lanyon's version.
 Either remove Nodemon from your project or make sure it is at least at a version that recognizes the `--config` flag (e.g. `1.11.0`).

+In one other case that was reported, it turned out to be misconfigured file permissions.
+You will probably not want to just paste this as it is extremely **dangerous**, but it was ultimately fixed via `sudo chown -vR ${USER}:staff ${HOME} && sudo chmod -vR ug+rwX,o= ${HOME}` on macOS.

 ## Why am I seeing Ruby errors about `./vendors`?

 If you are seeing things like: